liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

 The client ID comes from registering the application.
 It's automatically generated (though you can change it if you edit the application).

-IMPORTANT: Sometimes the phrase "web application" is used loosely and also implies applications where the above URL is requested from the web browser directly.
-However in such cases the client secret would be leaked, compromising security of the grant flow and the application.
-In such cases, you should select the "User Agent Application" client profile when registring your application.
-This will then make a secure alterntive available to your application: "PKCE Extended Authorization Code" flow.
+IMPORTANT: Sometimes the phrase "web application" is used loosely, implying applications where the above URL is requested from the web browser directly.
+If this happens, you'd leak the client secret, compromising the security of the grant flow and the application.
+In such cases, select the "User Agent Application" client profile instead when registering your application.
+This makes a secure alternative available to your application: PKCE Extended Authorization Code flow (see below).

-Once the user has authorized the requested permissions to their resoures, the authorization server returns an authorization code to your application at its registered callback URI (a.k.a. redirect URI) as a query string parameter.
+Once the user has authorized the requested permissions to their resources, the authorization server returns an authorization code to your application at its registered callback URI (a.k.a. redirect URI) as a query string parameter.

 	[your callback URI]?code=[authorization server generated code]